Rule ID: SUK/1002/v1.0

 No fire seal present for service penetration

-The service penetrations are categorized by the compartmentation wall or floor they reside on.
-Where multiple penetrations occur, they are sorted spatially along the length of the compartmentation component to help analyze their counts and collate them for fire stopping by easily grouping the results next to one another.
+The service penetrations are categorised by the compartmentation wall or floor they reside on.
+Where multiple penetrations occur, they are sorted spatially along the longest length of the compartmentation component to help analyse their counts and collate them for fire stopping by easily grouping the results next to each other.

 Example of Results sorting along the compartmentation component